...

 Construction & Maintenance: Detailed Breakdown

-Another sector with complicated salary trends is the building and maintenance one.
+Another sector with complicated salary trends is the building and maintenance sector.
 Given India’s fast urbanization, pay criteria in this industry are always changing.

 • Unskilled Labor: Geographical location determines daily costs ranging from USD 6.30 to USD 9.30.